-- Use the battery until the charge is completely depleted. - Recharge the battery completely before using it.
-You can see whether the battery is fully charged from the battery status icon in the Windows notification area. - · Always use power management features such as power-saving modes.
+• Recharge the battery completely before using it.
+You can see whether the battery is fully charged from the battery-status icon in the Windows notification area.

+Always use power-saving modes, such as sleep mode and hibernation mode.

-Managing the power plans
+Managing the battery power

 To achieve the best balance between performance and power saving, adjust your power plan settings.

-To access power plan settings, do the following:
+To adjust power plan settings, do the following: